-The enabling regulations, namely the restriction of public sector exit payment Regulations 2019, went through the House of Commons on 30 September 2020 and we await confirmation of an implementation date which could be as soon as 26th October 2020.
-The waiver situation remains unclear both as far as the Regulations themselves are concerned and any decision making powers Welsh Government Ministers may decide to adopt.
-We continue to await an update in response to this
+The enabling regulations, namely the restriction of public sector exit payment Regulations 2019, went through the House of Commons on 30 September 2020 and we await confirmation of an implementation date.
+The waiver situation remains unclear both as far as the Regulations themselves are concerned and any decision-making powers Welsh Government Ministers may decide to adopt.